ionajosephine/britainsbestbird/README.md

 ## Why?

-One of the stages of the application process for the [School of Code](https://www.schoolofcode.co.uk/) Javascript bootcamp was to build a basic HTML and CSS website and host it on Github.
+One of the stages of the application process for the [School of Code](https://www.schoolofcode.co.uk/) Javascript bootcamp was to build a basic HTML and CSS tribute page and host it on Github.
 They must have liked it because I was accepted! ✅🤩

 ## No, but why Seagulls?!